Wu Song: Zhou Tong's apprentice

 This shouting interrupted Zhou Tong before he could finish the forms for the rest of the Eight Immortals.
 He spun around and asked his aristocratic audience who it was that was shouting praise of his performance.
-They were unable to answer because their snobbery prevented them from noticing anything outside of their own amusement.
+They were unable to answer because their snobbery prevents them from noticing anything outside of their own amusement.
 However, one of their level-headed servants heard the noise and pointed towards the brick wall.
 Zhou Tong used his magical X-ray eyes to peer through the brick wall and into Wu Song's bone structure to see he was a special person indeed.
 When Wu Song praised Zhou Tong's performance, he formed an instant friendship with the old man.
 Zhou Tong invited Wu Song over the wall to partake in the festivities.

 When Zhou Tong asked for his name, he was delighted to learn Wu Song was the same fellow who became famous for killing a man-eating tiger with his bare hands on Jingyang Ridge in Shandong in the previous year.
 When Wu Song learnt who Zhou Tong was, he immediately dropped to his knees, kowtowed and pleaded to become his apprentice.
-Wu Song was thrilled to meet this "master of the older generation", who was famous throughout the jianghu for his skill in military and civilian martial arts.
+Wu Song was thrilled to meet this "master of the older generation", who was famous throughout the jianghu for his skills in military and civilian martial arts.
 Zhou Tong helped Wu Song up and began to teach him swordplay under the moon.